Welcome back, we hope you have had a lovely Easter break and are now ready for the first half of our summer term.

 Children will be given a spelling list every Friday, please ensure your child practices these as they will be tested on these spellings the following Thursday.
 To support them further, encourage children to form sentences with the words given.

 Children will be given learning log challenges each term which is linked to the work they have been covering throughout the topic.
 This needs to be handed in on specific dates, please take this opportunity to work with your child and tackle the challenges with a creative, imaginative mind that celebrates you child's ideas.
 Please take a look at our homework grid below.

-Reading books will be changed every Thursday.
-Please ensure that books and signed reading diaries are in school each Monday.
+Reading books will be changed every Friday.
+Please ensure that books and signed reading diaries are in school by Wednesday.
 Library books will be changed every two weeks.
 It is important that your child reads every evening.
 This could be done independently or with the help of an adult or older sibling.

 If you have any questions please do not hesitate to speak to us in the morning or at the end of the school day.

 Mrs Thomas and Mrs Khan